contextvibes/cli/docs/development/development_guide.md

+---
+title: "ContextVibes CLI: Local Development Guide"
+artifactVersion: "1.0.0"
+summary: "A comprehensive guide for developers on setting up a local development environment for the ContextVibes CLI.
+Covers prerequisites, initial setup, building the binary, and running common development tasks like testing, linting, formatting, and debugging."
+owner: "Scribe"
+createdDate: "2025-06-08T12:00:00Z"
+lastModifiedDate: "2025-06-08T12:00:00Z"
+defaultTargetPath: "docs/DEVELOPMENT.md"
+usageGuidance:
+  - "Use as the primary guide for setting up a local development environment for the ContextVibes CLI."
+  - "Consult for standard commands to run tests (`go test`), lint (`go vet`), and format code (`go fmt`)."
+  - "Reference for building the CLI from source and for debugging instructions using Delve."
+  - "Provides instructions on how to 'dogfood' (use `contextvibes` on its own codebase)."
+tags:
+  - "development-guide"
+  - "contributing"
+  - "local-setup"
+  - "go"
+  - "git"
+  - "nix"
+  - "delve"
+  - "testing"
+  - "linting"
+  - "formatting"
+  - "building"
+  - "debugging"
+  - "dogfooding"
+  - "go-test"
+  - "go-vet"
+  - "go-fmt"
+  - "golangci-lint"
+  - "contextvibes"
+  - "cli"
+---

 # Local Development Guide for ContextVibes CLI

 This guide provides instructions for setting up your local development environment to work on the `contextvibes` Go CLI, run tests, and follow project conventions.